jspsych/experiment-demos/README.md

     ├── index.html
     └── jspsych
 ```
 "my_experiment" should be a descriptive name for the experiment, all lower-case. "jspsych" should contain the jspsych files necesserary to run the experiment.

-##
+3. Make a pull request.
+Other contributors may reach out to you about adaptating or optimizing the experiment.

+## How Can I Run the Experiment?